AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 - Managing what agents work on and reviewing their output

-- Giving non-technical team members visibility into agent operations
+- Getting visibility into agent operations without technical tooling

 - Getting set up quickly (10-15 minutes) without complex instrumentation